bioidiap/bob.learn.linear/doc/guide.rst

 Linear machine trainers
 -----------------------

-Next, we examine available ways to train a :py:class:`bob.learn.linear.Machine` so they can do something useful for you.
+Next, we examine available ways to train a :py:class:`xbob.learn.linear.Machine` so they can do something useful for you.

 Principal component analysis